mahendrabairagi/AWS_ML_At_Edge_With_NVIDIA_Jetson_Nano/README.md

-# AWS ML@Edge With NVIDIA Jetson Nano
+# AWS ML@Edge with NVIDIA Jetson Nano

-In this project I will walkthrough how to create ML@Ede video analytics application.
+In this project I will walkthrough how to create ML@Edge video analytics application.
 This will be end to end process, from data annotation, model building, training, optimization and then deploying model on edge device.

-### Step 1: Data Annotation using Amazon Sagemaker GroundTruth
+### Step 1: Data Annotation using Amazon SageMaker GroundTruth
-### Step 2: Model building, training and optimization using Sagemaker notebooks, containers and Neo
+### Step 2: Model building, training and optimization using SageMaker notebooks, containers and Neo
 ### Step 3: Deploy model on Jetson Nano using AWS IoT Greengrass
-### Step 4: Visualize and analyse video analytics from the model inference on Jetson Nano
+### Step 4: Visualize and analyze video analytics from the model inference on Jetson Nano

-Lets start with Step 1:
+Let's start with Step 1:

-### Step 1: Data Annotation using Amazon Sagemaker GroundTruth
+### Step 1: Data Annotation using Amazon SageMaker GroundTruth
-In this lab we will use Amazon Sagemaker GroundTruth to label images in a training dataset consisting of lego dinosaurs images.
+In this lab we will use Amazon SageMaker GroundTruth to label images in a training dataset consisting of Lego Dinosaurs images.
 You will start with an unlabeled image training data set, acquire labels for all the images using SageMaker Ground Truth private workforce and finally analyze the results of the labeling job.

 High Level Steps